cloudmesh/classes/docs/source/i524/technologies.rst

      category or feed name to which records are published.
 Applications can use Kafka’s Connector APIs to publish the messages to one or more Kafka topics.
 Similarly, applications can use Consumer API to subscribe to one or more topics.

-     Kafka lets you process the stream of data at real time
+     Kafka has the capability to process the stream of data at real time.

      Kafka’s stream processor takes continual stream of data from input topics, processes the data in real time and produces streams of data to output topics.
 Kafka’s Streams API are used for data transformation.

-     Kafka lets you store the stream of data in distributed clusters.
+Kafka allows to store the stream of data in distributed clusters.

      Kafka acts as a storage system for incoming data stream.
 Data is categorised into ‘topics’.
 As Kafka is a distributed system, data streams are partitioned and replicated across nodes.
 Thus, a combination of messaging, storage and processing data stream makes Kafka a ‘streaming platform’.

-     Where is Kafka commonly used?

-     Kafka can be used for building data pipelines where data is transferred between systems or applications. :cite:`www-kafka`
+     Kafka is a commonly used for building data pipelines where data is transferred between systems or applications. :cite:`www-kafka`
      Kafka can also be used by applications that transform real time incoming data.

-     **IMPROVE: This is written like an advertisement about Kafka.
-Are quotes needed **

 172. Kestrel
 173. JMS
 174. AMQP